hazeyjane/myLocations/README.md

-Alternatively to run this locatlly, you must have expo-cli on your machine.
+Alternatively to run this locally, you must have expo-cli on your machine.
 Install the expo-cli through npm:
 ```
 npm install -g expo-cli
 ```